Planting & Growing Shallots

 Shallots are very tolerant and can be grown in acidic soil down to 5 pH, but prefer 6.0-6.8 pH.
 Plant in fertile, well-drained soil.
 The looser the composition of the soil, the larger your shallots will grow.
 Prepare your shallot bed by turning under or tilling in compost (be sure to use compost that is fully aerobically broken down and contains animal manures and plant residues, rather than cedar or redwood).
 Make sure your soil has ample phosphorus.
-Gophers love shallots as much as they like garlic; protect your beds with gopher wire or traps.
+Gophers love shallots as much as they like garlic; protect your beds with gopher wire or baskets.

 Planting & Growing